decoy/blog2/contents/posts/2014-01-31-basic-animation.md

   "title": "Basic Animation",
   "date": "2014-01-31 19:52:32",
   "tags": ["javascript", "web"],
   "blurb": "In my day job, I spend a lot of time coding core business logic applications.
 What do you do with data A in situation B kind of logic.
-So when I work on something code related in my off time, I like to putz with technologies outside of that bubble. \n With that in mind, I'm going to talk about animation."
+So when I work on something code related in my off time, I like to putz with technologies outside of that bubble. \n With that in mind, I'm going to talk about animation.", "description": "Basic animation strategies with Javascript."
 }
 ```